Triggering the Untriggered: The First Einstein Probe-Detected Gamma-Ray Burst 240219A and Its Implications: Data Reduction and Analysis

-\item \textbf{Time-resolved fit.} In the first time slice (0.00-38.25 s), both Fermi/GBM and EP/WXT spectra demonstrate a relatively lower peak energy and softer low-energy indices, indicating a soft spectrum emerging in the early phase of the burst.
-Afterwards, both EP/WXT and Fermi/GBM show a trend of transition from hard to soft evolution.
-We note that the spectral indices in the second and third time slices of Fermi/GBM are not exactly aligned with EP/WXT (i.e., the photon indices are generally softer in X-ray spectra compared to $\gamma$-ray spectra).
+\item[(b)] \textit{Time-resolved fit.} In the first time slice (0.00--38.25 s), both Fermi/GBM and EP/WXT spectra demonstrate a relatively lower peak energy and softer low-energy indices, indicating a soft spectrum emerging in the early phase of the burst.
+Afterwards, EP/WXT shows a trend of transition from hard to soft evolution.
+We note that the spectral indices in the second and third time slices of Fermi/GBM are not exactly aligned with EP/WXT (i.e., the photon indices are generally softer in X-ray spectra compared to gamma-ray spectra).
 However, in view of the large uncertainties caused by the limitation of photon numbers, the spectra of EP/WXT and Fermi/GBM are considered to be consistent within 1 $\sigma$ uncertainty. \end{itemize}

-\item \textbf{Joint fit.} The joint fit is performed with an absorbed CPL model \textit{tbabs*cutoffpowerlaw}.
+\item \textit{Joint fit.} The joint fit is performed with an absorbed CPL model \textit{tbabs*cutoffpowerlaw}.
 Considering the calibration uncertainties for Fermi/GBM and EP/WXT, we introduced a calibration constant $f$ within the range of 90\%--110\% on EP/WXT to account for the systematic uncertainty between the two instruments.
-We found that for all four slices, the two components of the spectral data from EP/WXT and Fermi/GBM appear to be sewn together with a single CPL model, characterized by acceptable best-fit parameters (Table \ref{tab:spec_fit}), indicating a coherent single component spanning from X-ray to $\gamma$-ray emissions.
+We found that for all four slices, the two components of the spectral data from EP/WXT and Fermi/GBM appear to be sewn together with a single CPL model, characterized by acceptable best-fit parameters (Table \ref{tab:spec_fit}), indicating a coherent single component spanning from X-ray to gamma-ray emissions.
 The joint fit also provides constraints on model parameters, which yields smaller uncertainties than what are obtained from independent fits, as is shown in Figure \ref{fig:sed}.
 Therefore, we adopt the best-fit model parameters of the joint fit for subsequent analyses.
-Additionally, the time-resolved joint fits indicate a similar evolution trend as the independent fits, showing a soft spectrum at the beginning, followed by a hard-to-soft evolution. \end{enumerate}
+Additionally, the time-resolved joint fits indicate an initial soft spectrum followed by a hard-to-soft evolution, a trend that is not clearly manifested in the independent fits due to large uncertainties. \end{enumerate}